E-Flexer-class ferry: Ala'suinu (Marine Atlantic)

 The vessel for Marine Atlantic is the second unique E-Flexer.
-She is a slightly shortened variant of the standard E-Flexer, though longer than the shortened Brittany ships on order, at 202.9 metres long.
-She is expected to carry 1100 passengers and contain 2571 lane metres of vehicle space, and, like the St. Malo Brittany Ferries ships, will be capable of running on marine diesel or liquid natural gas, with hybrid electric propulsion.
-Like the Brittany ships, the car deck on Deck 7 will be sacrificed for additional cabin space.
+She, dubbed Ala'suinu (Mi'kmaq for Traveller), is a slightly shortened variant of the standard E-Flexer, though longer than the shortened Brittany ships on order, at 202.9 metres long.
+She is able to carry 1100 passengers and 2571 lane metres of vehicle space, and, like the St. Malo Brittany Ferries ships, is be capable of running on marine diesel or liquid natural gas, with hybrid electric propulsion.
+Like the Brittany Ferries' ships, the car deck on Deck 7 has been sacrificed for additional cabin space.
+The ship was delivered to Stena RoRo and Marine Atlantic on 7 February 2024.